Tungaamaa/Tungaamaa/README.md

                                                     👋 Hi, I’m @Tungaamaa

-- 👀 I’m interested in React.js
+- 👀 I’m interested in Next.js
-- 🌱 I’m currently learning mongodb, node.js
 - 💞️ I’m looking to collaborate on online meditation app
 - 📫 How to reach me
     - Email: tungaamaa951@gmail.com